 The precious water humans drink is the exact same water the dinosaurs drank, only much more polluted now.

-I hope you have enjoyed learning about my journeys through the water cycle and around the Earth.
+I hope you have enjoyed learning about my journeys through the water cycle around the Earth as one drop of water.
 Please use water wisely as my buddies and I would much appreciate it!